mikeyny/pesepay-js/README.md

 # PesePay-JS

-A Node.js client library for integrating with the PesePay API.
+A Node.js client library for integrating with the PesePay API with Typescript support.

->**This is an unofficial library made by [Michael Nyamande](https://twitter.com/mikeyny_zw) after being frustrated with the official library which is poorly documented and not well maintained.**
+>**This is an unofficial library made by [Michael Nyamande](https://twitter.com/mikeyny_zw) after being frustrated with the official library which is not well documented and is not regularly updated.**

 ## Installation